kishorelevis/AWS_Project/README.md

 - Automatically triggers a Lambda function to process raw data
 - Stores processed output in a separate S3 bucket or RDS instance
 - Uses IAM roles for secure service interactions
-- Deploys infrastructure using CloudFormation (optional)
+- Deploys infrastructure using CloudFormation

 ---